nasso/epine/README.md

-# epine
+# Epine

-`epine` is a tiny Makefile generator for C/C++ projects.
+Epine is a tiny Makefile generator for C/C++ projects.
 Although it was primarily built for [Epitech] students, we aim to make it available for anyone needing a quick tool to generate Makefiles for their own projects.

 [Epitech]: https://epitech.eu